metio/ilo/docs/content/integration/shells.md

 - zsh
 ---

-In order to get the most out of `ilo` make sure that it is well integrated into your shell.
+In order to get the most out of `ilo` make sure it is well integrated into your shell.

 ## bash

-In order to integrate the autocomplete into [bash](https://www.gnu.org/software/bash/), follow these steps:
+In order to integrate autocompletion into [bash](https://www.gnu.org/software/bash/), follow these steps:

 1. Create or edit `.bashrc`.
 2. Add the following line